robOcity/better_streets/README.md

 To meet these goals, I am relying on the follow data sets.

-* [Fatality Analysis Reporting System (FARS)](https://www.nhtsa.gov/research-data/fatality-analysis-reporting-system-fars) - A nationwide census of fatal motor vehicle accicents compiled by the National Highway Traffic Safety Administration (NHTSA) with data provided by the states.
-You can find the documention [here](https://crashstats.nhtsa.dot.gov/#/DocumentTypeList/23) and three reports in particular were especially important for my analysis:
+* [Fatality Analysis Reporting System (FARS)](https://www.nhtsa.gov/research-data/fatality-analysis-reporting-system-fars) - A nationwide census of fatal motor vehicle accidents compiled by the National Highway Traffic Safety Administration (NHTSA) with data provided by the states.
+You can find the documentation [here](https://crashstats.nhtsa.dot.gov/#/DocumentTypeList/23) and three reports, in particular, were especially important for my analysis:

     - [Fatality Analysis Reporting System (FARS)  Analytical User’s Manual, 1975-2018 (NHTSA)](https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/812827)